notxcharles/OneMax-Genetic-Algorithm/readme.md

 # OneMax Genetic Algorithm
-The goal is to find a binary string of a given length that contains all ones, thereby maximizing the sum of its digits, using a genetic algorithm
+The goal is to find a binary array of a given length that contains all ones, thereby maximizing the sum of its digits, using a genetic algorithm

 ## Population
 A population is a set of candidate solutions (set of individuals).